influxdata/telegraf/plugins/outputs/clarify/README.md

 Clarify signal names are formed by joining the Telegraf metric name and the field key with a `.` character.
 Telegraf tags are added to signal labels.

+If you wish to specify a specific tag to use as the input id, set the config option `clarify_id_tag` to the tag containing the id to be used.
-If a tag named `clarify_input_id` is present as a tag and there is only one field present in the metric, this tag will be used as the inputID in Clarify.
+If  `clarify_id_tag = 'clarify_input_id'` and this tag is present and there is only one field present in the metric, this tag will be used as the inputID in Clarify.

 If information from one or several tags is needed to uniquely identify a metric field, the id_tags array can be added to the config with the needed tag names.